Iceland in the Cold War: Iceland joins NATO

 A sense of greater global turmoil and internal threat led Icelandic statesmen to reconsider Iceland's security arrangements.
 The Czechoslovak coup d'état in February 1948 made the world seem less peaceful and made a communist coup in Iceland seem plausible.
 The Icelandic coalition government of the Independence Party, the centrist Progressive Party and the Social Democrats began to look for security guarantees for Iceland.
 Basing US military forces on Icelandic soil was considered domestically unfeasible at the time, so the options were between a Scandinavian Defence Union and NATO.
 When negotiations for a Scandinavian Defense Union fell apart, Iceland followed Denmark and Norway into NATO.

 The Althing approved Iceland's NATO membership on 30 March 1949 with 37 votes against 13.
-The Socialist Party was the only Icelandic political party opposed to NATO membership.
+The Socialist Party was the only Icelandic political party opposed to NATO membership due to their pro-communist ideologies.
 Large protests occurred outside of Parliament on Lækjartorg and Austurvöllur in downtown Reykjavík.
 Fighting broke out and soon escalated into a riot; police assaulted dispersed them with tear gas.
 12 persons needed medical care, including six seriously injured policeman and one seriously injured protester.
 20 individuals were sentenced for their part in the riots but none of them sentenced to prison.
 The Icelandic Supreme Court noted in May 1952 that there was no evidence that suggested that the riot and attack on the Althing were pre-planned.

 Iceland joined NATO, with other NATO allies' understanding that Iceland had no military and that there would be no military bases in the country during peacetime.
 This condition, however, was informal, and nowhere explicitly stated in the agreement.

 Iceland had prospered during the war, and the immediate post-war period was followed by substantial economic growth, driven by industrialisation of the fishing industry and the Marshall Plan programme, through which Icelanders received by far the most aid per capita from the United States of any European country (at US$209, with the war-ravaged Netherlands a distant second at US$109).
 This may have influenced the Icelanders' willingness to co-operate with the United States.

 Iceland was a troublesome member of NATO for much of the Cold War, earning the description of a "reluctant ally", "rebellious ally" and "semi-ally".
 During each of the Cod Wars, Icelandic officials explicitly or implicitly threatened to withdraw from NATO and expel US forces unless the fisheries disputes would be resolved favorably.
-To appease the Icelanders, the US and other NATO members provided Iceland with extensive economic assistance during the 1940s, 1950s and 1960s, and pressured the UK to concede to Iceland's demands in the Cod Wars.
+To appease the Icelanders, the US and other NATO members provided Iceland with extensive economic assistance during the 1940s, 1950s and 1960s, and pressured the UK to concede to Iceland's demands in the Cod Wars; however, the United Kingdom didn't stop until Iceland re-drew their naval borders.